Set up Properties in Lists

 Creating a new Property

-3. Define if the Items of this new Property should be Unique or not.
+4. Define if the Items of this new Property should be Unique or not (see below).

 Configuring a List View

-To have a more summarized View of your List, you can use the options Groups and Pages in the Configuration panel.
-Note that you can only group by or add in Pages, and Properties with the Dimension type.
+To have a more summarized View of your List, you can create Groups and Page selectors in the Configure data panel.

 Group